perftest777/java/README.md

 # java
 For CI only
-Practing CI with great Santhosh and his team
+Practing CI with  ram Sir testing the automatic build trigger in jenkins